gammons/kube-cluster/prometheus/README.md

 - ensure the correct ips in prom-values.yml for the truelist node health check
 - communication is through tailscale.  no need to expose a port from AWS

+## truelist exporter

+- make sure you run the `truelist-prometheus-exporter-service.yml` so that a service gets created from the tailnet node that exports prom metrics for truelist prod